cht-holly/ai-workshop/steps/step-08-polish-documentation.md

 5. How to interpret the results

 Keep documentation practical and focused on getting the dashboard running.
 The goal is to help someone else quickly understand and use the project.

+Documentation:
+Update the CHANGELOG.md file to track this final step.
+Include:
+- What was accomplished (final polish and documentation)
+- Visual improvements made
+- Documentation created
+- Overall project completion status
+- Summary of the complete dashboard functionality

+This provides a complete record of the development process.
 ```

 ## Expected Result